jv09/Interview/README.md

 ![5](https://user-images.githubusercontent.com/70435148/108629919-30eaca80-7488-11eb-8f4f-137da8a9e0d6.png)

 ## Admin panel
-*We have used admin-bro library for making an interactive admin panel.
+*I have used admin-bro library for making an interactive admin panel.
 Main purpose of the admin is to aprrove the questions and topics added by the users.
 He can also control various other site services.*
 ![6](https://user-images.githubusercontent.com/70435148/108630065-0baa8c00-7489-11eb-97f8-f1e44c2ff940.png)